-Kidney cancer is also referred to as renal cancer and it is a medical condition where malignant cells from cancerous tumors in the renal area due to uncontrollable growth.
+Kidney cancer is also referred to as renal cancer and it is a medical condition where malignant cells form cancerous tumors in the renal area due to uncontrollable growth.
 The primary growth of kidney cancer is reported in the lining of the tiny tubules of the kidney.
 The condition is medically termed as renal cell carcinoma.
-Kidney cancer is treatable in most of the cases when it is identified before metastasize, which is the spreading of cancer to the distant organs.
+Kidney cancer is treatable in most of the cases when it is identified before metastasize, which is the spreading of cancer to distant organs.

 Signs & Symptoms

 The common symptoms of renal/ kidney cancer include:

 - Blood in the urine (the urine may appear slightly rusty to deep red).

 - Pain in the side of the abdomen, which is not soothing.

 - A lump growth on the side or the abdomen.